da03/TFLite-Micro-Seq2Seq/README.md

 Upon seeing "Input:", enter a number and hit Enter, and the model will run inference and output the result.
 Note that the program will not echo back the digits you typed in until Enter is hit.

-## Training

-The code for training a model and converting it to TFLite Micro can be found at this Google Colab Notebook: https://colab.research.google.com/drive/1d8Kz6P-7O0OAyFNSAoR0C2V48vldcjfA?usp=sharing

-After training, two files will be generated: `c_src/model.h` and `c_src/model.cpp`.
-Download these two files and put them in the directory `Arduino_Project/src`.

 ## Video Presentation